-This hit me hard when I first started going to conferences and reaching out to influential folks.
+This hit me hard when I first started going to conferences and reaching out to influential folk.
 What value do I have to give?
 That’s why I’m networking!

-But the people you want to meet are busy, and the more influential they are the likely busier they are.
-Now I’m sure they’re eager to help people, to lift a colleague a rung or two up the ladder, but they can’t respond to everyone who wants to ‘meet-for-a-coffee’.
+But the people you want to meet are busy, and the more influential they are, it’s likely the busier they are.
+I’m sure they’re eager to help people and to lift a colleague a rung or two up the ladder, but they can’t respond to everyone who wants to ‘meet-for-a-coffee’.

 Instead, they’ll reserve their valuable time for those that have made the most effort.
 They want to reward hard work, and I have a suspicion they’ll take a shining to people in which they see a little of themselves.
 They didn’t get to the top by taking short-cuts, so don’t expect them to help you dodge the hard work.